ZulemaArteaga/ZulemaArteaga/README.md

 I started my professional journey in the import/export industry between Mexico and the U.S.A., where I gained leadership experience and, being bilingual, easily connected with multicultural teams.

 Eventually, I decided to transition into software.
-I'm an enthusiastic learner who's detail-oriented and loves working with people and technology.
 Since making the switch, I've been diving into manual and automated testing, getting hands-on with tools like Selenium, Postman, JIRA and working within Scrum Agile teams.

 I'm always excited to learn new things and take on challenges that push me beyond my comfort zone.